RagnarB83/ash-documentation/docs/module_dynamics.rst

 Dynamics via ASE
 ######################################################

-The Dynamics_ASE function allows NVE and NVT based molecular dynamics in ASH
+The Dynamics_ASE function allows NVE and NVT based molecular dynamics in ASH using any available QM, MM or QM/MM theory.

 .. code-block:: python